 When you select an approval template for an incident record, the Approvers view is populated with the list of approvers on the approval template.
 After this view is populated with the list of approvers, you can submit the incident for approval.
 Approvals are routed according to the sequence number for each approver.
-For more information, see "Creating Approval Templates for Incidents" on page 44.
+For more information, see Creating Approval Templates for Incidents.

 After you submit an incident for approval, the incident is routed to the inbox of the first approver in the chain of approval.
 After that approver approves the incident, the incident is routed to the next approver in the chain, and so on.
-For more information, see "Approving Cases in the Inbox" on page 73.
+For more information, see Approving Cases in the Inbox.